cloud-py-api/py_bundler/README.md

 The whole thing is split into two yaml files because it can take a very long time.

-In normal situations you should not call `publish-release.yml` it will be called automatically after `prepare` finished.

 ### Examples of using

 As an example you could look at [MediaDC](https://github.com/andrey18106/mediadc), starting from **0.3.0** version it uses this bundler.